 But mostly, when people aren't on the phone either chatting with Hedy Lamarr — courtesy of some clever editing — or chatting about her, we get to see long sections featuring Anthony Loder, Lamarr's son with actor John Loder.
 It's up to Loder to convey the ephemeralness of his mother's fame, in addition to discussing his own failure at becoming a film personality.
 Can't help but wonder what Hedy Lamarr would think about all this.

-Originally reviewed at AFI FEST 2004
+Calling Hedy Lamarr was originally reviewed at AFI FEST 2004

 Hedy Lamarr photos: Mischief Films